rachelruijiayang/kojaks/README.md

 # kojaks

 To build:
-git clone this package into your workspace's src directory (e.g. udacity_ws/src) Run `catkin_make` in the top level of your workspace
+-git clone this package into your workspace's src directory (e.g. udacity_ws/src) -Run `catkin_make` in the top level of your workspace

 To run:
-`rosrun kojaks kojaks_node`
+-`rosrun kojaks kojaks_node`